code-sowjanya/Selenium_java_parallel-execution/README.md

  1. Running the testng xml files seperately from eclipse by right clicking and running as "TestNG suite"

- 2. Running from command line using maven test command. mvn test -pSmoke or mvn test -pDataDrivenTest
+ 2. Running from command line using maven by using Smoke profile for single test and DataDriventest profile for data driven tests.

 # Other information: